£990 (home and EU students); £2235 (overseas students)

 It’s a flexible way to learn at your own pace, fitting in around your life and work.
 It’s particularly good for professional development because everything you learn in this course is relevant to your career.

-It’s a mixture of face-to-face teaching, course materials via the Virutal Learning Enviroment (Moodle) where you’ll be able to access all of the course materials (articles, activities and exercises, podcasts, video, lectures or presentations in PowerPoint) as well as have online group discussions, share video work and get feedback from your tutor.
+It’s a mixture of face-to-face teaching, course materials via the Virutal Learning Environment (Moodle) where you’ll be able to access all of the course materials (articles, activities and exercises, podcasts, video, lectures or presentations in PowerPoint) as well as taking part in online group discussions, share video work and get feedback from the tutors.

 How is the course structured?

-The first workshop will involve practical activities, and after that you’ll be set reading tasks, discussions and other online activities on the VLE.
+The first two-day workshop will involve practical activities and producing a 3D animation, with discussions and other online activities on the VLE.

 How is the course assessed?